JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     ```

 3. In `commonTest`, create the new `org.kmp.testing/CurrentRuntimeTest.kt` file.
-4. Update it with a platform- and framework-agnostic test like this:
+4. Update it with a platform and framework-agnostic test like this:

     ```kotlin
     import kotlin.test.Test